-Professor Tsveta Petrova is the Faculty Advisor to students in the European History, Politics, and Society program and Lecturer in Political Science.
+Professor Tsveta Petrova is the Faculty Advisor to students in the European History, Politics, and Society program and a Lecturer in the Discipline of Political Science.
 Professor Petrova teaches the colloquium that introduces MA students to key topics and issues in the study of Europe while also helping them develop reading, writing, and public speaking skills.
 In addition, she provides one-on-one advising and support to MA students—from identifying the classes and advisors that best fit their courses of study to helping them with thesis writing and post-graduation career planning.

 Professor Petrova's research interests lie at the intersection of domestic politics and international relations.
 She is the recipient of several research and teaching awards as well as many fellowships and grants.
 Her book on democracy export by new democracies, From Solidarity to Geopolitics, was published by Cambridge University Press in 2014.